cakephp/docs/en/views/cells.rst

 ##########

 View cells are small mini-controllers that can invoke view logic and render out templates.
-The provide a light-weight modular replacement to ``requestAction()``.
+They provide a light-weight modular replacement to ``requestAction()``.
 The idea of cells is borrowed from `cells in ruby
 <http://cells.rubyforge.org/>`_, where they fulfill a similar role and purpose.